Pat Roberts: Early life, education, and early political career

 Roberts was born on April 20, 1936, in Topeka, Kansas, the son of Ruth B. (née Patrick) and C. Wesley Roberts.
 His father served for four months as Chairman of the Republican National Committee under Dwight D. Eisenhower.
 Roberts's great-grandfather, J.W.
 Roberts, was the founder of the Oskaloosa Independent, which is the second-oldest newspaper in Kansas.

 Roberts graduated in 1954 from Holton High School in Holton, Kansas.
-He went on to earn a B.A. in Journalism from Kansas State University in 1958, where he became a member of the Pi Kappa Alpha fraternity.
+He went on to earn a Bachelor of Arts degree in journalism from Kansas State University in 1958, where he became a member of the Pi Kappa Alpha fraternity.
 From 1958 to 1962, he served as an officer in the U.S. Marine Corps, achieving the rank of First Lieutenant.
 Roberts was a reporter and editor for several Arizona newspapers between 1962 and 1967, when he joined the staff of Republican Kansas Senator Frank Carlson.
 In 1969, he became administrative assistant to Kansas's 1st District Congressman Keith Sebelius.